RobJames-Texas/TL2_ItemDatMaker/README.md

 Release notes:

 * v0.9.2 -- Changed spaces to tabs in output DAT files.
-Updated nuget packages and unit tests.
+Updated NuGet packages and unit tests.
 Updated to dot net core 2.1.
 * v0.9.1 -- Corrected output file encoding.
 Removed extension from the string for the meshfile.
 * v0.9.0 -- Initial release.